pingcap/tidb-course-201-lab/README.md

   + Please ask your instructor for the guidance about how to use the artifacts in this repository.

 ## Folders Description
-+ All scripts used in *TiDB SQL for Developers* course are placed in `scripts/` folder.
++ All scripts are placed in `scripts/` folder.
++ All dependent assets support the scripts are placed in `scripts/misc/` folder.

 ## TiDB Trainings
 + [PingCAP Training & Certification](https://pingcap.com/education/)